tensorflow/docs/site/en/api_docs/python/tf/contrib/linear_optimizer/SdcaModel.md

 Add operations to compute predictions by the model.

 If logistic_loss is being used, predicted probabilities are returned.
+If poisson_loss is being used, predictions are exponentiated.
 Otherwise, (raw) linear predictions (w*x) are returned.

 #### Args: